-Onerous Contracts - Cost of Fulfilling a Contract Amendments to IAS 37 (Effective for annual periods beginning on or after 01 January 2022)
+Onerous Contracts - Cost of Fulfilling a Contract Amendments to IAS 37

 The amendment to IAS 37 clarifies that the direct costs of fulfilling a contract include both the incremental costs of fulfilling the contract and an allocation of other costs directly related to fulfilling contracts.
 Before recognising a separate provision for an onerous contract, the entity recognises any impairment loss that has occurred on assets used in fulfilling the contract.